Haivision/srt/docs/API/API-socket-options.md

 function to make this distinction and to take appropriate action depending on the type of entity returned.

+Note: this flag should be altered **before** calling `srt_listen`.
+If you do this after this call, you might have some pending group connections in the meantime that will be rejected because group connections are not **yet** allowed on this listener socket.

 When this flag is set to 1 on an accepted socket that is passed to the listener callback handler, it means that this socket is created for a group connection and it will become a member of a group.
 Note that in this case